 To date, the film has won over a dozen awards, including “Best Director” and “Best Actor” (Michael Cuomo) at the Rhode Island International Film Festival, and “Best Film” at the Oldenburg International Film Festival and the Beaufort International Film Festival, to name a few.
 The film has also received high-profile special screenings at the Whitney Museum, Columbia University and Yale University, among others.
 The National Board of Review called HAPPY NEW YEAR, “an important, emotionally devastating drama, with echoes of Zinnemann’s THE MEN (1950), Forman’s ONE FLEW OVER THE CUCKOO’S NEST (1975) and Ashby’s COMING HOME (1978).”
 The film was released theatrically in Fall 2012, and digitally in Spring 2013, by Snag Films.

-Manning’s additional works include A&J Rule the Universe (Off-Broadway, 2006) and Wool (New York Foundation for the Arts (NYFA) fellowship).
-His other plays have been developed at theatres throughout New York City, including the Roundabout, Rattlestick and the Barrow Group.He holds an MFA in Film from Columbia University.
-He is the lead singer of the politically-charged rock band La Res (www.vivelares.com) and has just started work on his next film project, RED HOUSE.
+An accomplished music video director, Manning’s musIc video work has been featured and spotlighted on websites for Rolling Stone, Huffington Post and NME, to name a few.
+His theatrical works include A&J Rule the Universe (Off-Broadway, 2006) and Wool (New York Foundation for the Arts (NYFA) fellowship), among others.
+His other plays have been developed at theatres throughout New York City, including the Roundabout, Rattlestick, the Lark, and the Barrow Group.